dustinmoris/DustedCodes/DustedCodes.Blog/App_Data/Articles/design-test-and-document-restful-apis-using-raml-in-dotnet.md

 After the PUT I am firing a GET with the same parcel ID and expect another successful response with the updated status.

-When I run this test it will fail on the first assertion, because there is nothing behind the endpoint yet, but I am going to fix this very soon.
+When I run this test it will fail on the first assertion, because at the moment there is nothing behind the endpoint yet, but I am going to fix this very soon.

-This test obviously doesn't cover everything from the RAML document, but at this point it should be clear that with the auto-generated client I can test every single facet of my API without having to write any client code myself.
+This test obviously doesn't cover everything from the RAML document, but at this point it should be clear that with the auto-generated client I can test every single aspect of my API without having to write any client code myself.

 ### Coupling the RAML file to the API

 So how is this better than a normal integration test?
 The key benefit is that the client is a 1:1 replica of the RAML file.
-If the API changes I will have to update the client as well which subsequently forces me to update the RAML first.
+If the API changes I will have to update my tests, which requires me to update the client, which subsequently forces me to update the RAML first.

 Besides that it took me only 10 seconds to generate a perfect abstraction of my API which can be used for more than just writing tests.